-These criticisms of trying to work for the goal of racial justice primarily through changing the structures of institutional church life led not to an abandonment of that one tactic, but to the overdue assertion of the 1983 PCUSA Assembly that the time had come to broaden the agenda once again.
-That Assembly endorsed a "Comprehensive Strategy for Racial Justice in the 1980s" which put forward the new goal of a Presbyterian Church "participating in and providing a preview of God's Kingdom through its work in each and every dimension of racial justice, through its inclusion of all members and entities in such work, and through its creative use of a variety of activities and tactics to achieve justice."
+These criticisms of trying to work for racial justice primarily through changing the structures of institutional church life led not to an abandonment of that one goal but to the overdue assertion of the 1983 PC(U.S.A.)
+Assembly that the time had come to broaden the agenda once again.
+That Assembly endorsed a "Comprehensive Strategy for Racial Justice in the 1980s" which put forward the new goal of a Presbyterian Church "participating in and providing a preview of God's Kingdom through its work in each and every dimension of racial justice through its inclusion of all members and entities in such work, and through its creative use of a variety of activities and tactics to achieve justice."
 (PCUSA, 1983, p.
-460; emphasis added)
+458; emphasis added)

-The strategy that was adopted included a complete list of obstacles to overcome in achieving the comprehensive goal but, nonetheless, discerned four fronts on which the church should be working for racial justice: racial justice perspective, witness in church life, witness in society, and leadership development.
+The strategy that was adopted included a complete list of obstacles to overcome in achieving the comprehensive goal but, nonetheless, discerned four fronts on which the church should be working for racial justice: Racial Justice Perspective; Witness in Church Life; Witness in Society; and Leadership Development.